rtlopez/esp-fc/docs/setup.md

 OpenLager can handle it easily.
 If you plan to use OpenLog, you might need to flash [blackbox-firmware](https://github.com/cleanflight/blackbox-firmware) to be able to handle more than 115.2kbps.
 Either 250kbps and 500kbps works well with modern SD cards up to 32GB size.

 ## Limitations

+### Configuration tab

+In Other features you can enable only `Dynamic Filter` and `SoftSerial`

+`AirMode` is only available in modes tab.
+If you want to enable it permanently, use the same control channel as ARM.

 ### Failsafe tab